-A component of your offer of funding may be in the form of a research assistantship (RA) funded by contract research, or other grant funds, that may require some work related to your research.
+A component of your offer of funding may be in the form of a Research Assistantship (RA) funded by contract research, or other grant funds, that may require some work related to your research.

 The value of the RA may not be the same in each academic term since some departments/schools/institutes pay lesser amounts in the Fall and Winter terms, and pay the largest proportion of the award in the Summer term.
-Please contact your department/school/institute to verify how your RA is paid.
+Please contact your department/school/ institute to verify how your RA is paid.

 Continuation of this component of your offer of funding may depend upon satisfactory performance of the duties assigned by your research supervisor and on the availability of funds.
 In addition, students are required to have full-time status in the term in which the RA is paid, including the Summer term.
-In exceptional circumstances, a student who changes to part-time status may continue to receive their RA if approved by the Dean of the Faculty of Graduate Studies and Research on the recommendation of the department/school/institute.